zseartcc/Facility-Files/ZSE 6. Internal Facility Files/EDIT ALIAS/README.md

 ;.idPALESTINIAN .MSG FAA_ISR *** 3LD: PNW ___ TELEPHONY: PALESTINIAN

+PALESTINIAN or PNW is now defunct and was replaced by the Virtual Airline "TIMBERLINE"

 #

 ; .idPFL .MSG FAA_ISR *** 3LD: PFL ___ TELEPHONY: PACIFICFLYER